 \section{Introduction}

-The three-dimensional bin packing problem (3D-BPP) is a fundamental NP-hard optimization challenge with significant implications for logistics, warehouse management, and supply chain operations.
+The three-dimensional bin packing problem (3D-BPP) is a fundamental NP-hard optimization challenge with direct relevance to logistics, warehouse management, and supply chain operations.
 The objective is to arrange a set of cuboidal items into a limited number of bins or pallets while minimizing void volume and satisfying geometric feasibility~\cite{martello2000three}.
 Classical formulations and early heuristics primarily optimize for volume utilization or bin count, but such objectives alone are insufficient for industrial palletizing.
-In practice, additional requirements such as stability, support, handling feasibility, and weight distribution must be satisfied for solutions to be deployable \cite{bortfeldt2013constraints}.
+In practice, additional requirements such as stability, support, handling feasibility, and weight distribution must also be satisfied for solutions to be deployable~\cite{bortfeldt2013constraints}.

-Constructive heuristics such as Bottom-Left~\cite{chazelle1983bottomleft}, Extreme Point \cite{crainic2008extreme}, or MaxRects~\cite{jylanki2010maxrects} remain widely used for their efficiency, particularly on large instances \cite{bischoff1990three}.
-However, they rely heavily on simplified placement rules that often yield arrangements failing to satisfy industrial safety and stability constraints.
-Metaheuristics, and in particular genetic algorithms (GAs), provide greater flexibility by exploring large solution spaces and accommodating multiple objectives \cite{jakobs1996genetic, wu2010three}.
-However, pure GA approaches also face limitations: common encodings are not well suited to the packing structure, genetic operators often fail to preserve feasibility, and fitness functions often fail to incorporate practical indicators of industrial quality~\cite{bortfeldt2001hybrid,egeblad2009heuristic,bortfeldt2013constraints}.
+Constructive heuristics such as Bottom-Left~\cite{chazelle1983bottomleft}, Extreme Point~\cite{crainic2008extreme}, and MaxRects~\cite{jylanki2010maxrects} remain widely used because of their efficiency, particularly on large instances~\cite{bischoff1990three}.
+However, they rely on simplified placement rules that often yield arrangements that fail to satisfy industrial safety and stability constraints.
+Metaheuristics, and genetic algorithms (GAs) in particular, provide greater flexibility by exploring larger solution spaces and accommodating multiple objectives~\cite{jakobs1996genetic,wu2010three}.
+However, pure GA approaches also face important limitations: common encodings are not well suited to packing structure, genetic operators often fail to preserve feasibility, and fitness functions frequently do not capture practical indicators of industrial quality~\cite{bortfeldt2001hybrid,egeblad2009heuristic,bortfeldt2013constraints}.
 Moreover, scalability to real-world order sizes at industrial pallet dimensions, such as Euro-pallets and roll containers, remains a critical challenge where many state-of-the-art methods still struggle~\cite{wu2010three,egeblad2009heuristic}.